Managing Students

 The algorithm distributes red, yellow, and green students evenly so each class has a comparable support profile.
 See How the Algorithm Works for details on scale balancing.

-You can flag a student as having ADHD or other special needs.
+You can flag a student as having special requirements (such as ADHD or other special needs).
 This flag is factored into the balancing algorithm so that classes receive a fair distribution of students who may require additional attention or accommodations.

 Friend Requests